 1. Poor contacts on the starter relay

-burnishing the contacts.
-It is possible for you to hear this relay's faint click, and yet the contacts are
+the can and burnishing the contacts.
+It is possible for you to hear this relay's faint click, and yet the

-not making electrical connection.
+contacts are not making electrical connection.
 Very rarely, the relay has corrosion INSIDE the base.
-MORE commonly,

 2. Poor solenoid (located on the starter motor) internal contacts.
 A replacement is best; but I will have